small-tech/watson/README.md

 > “It’s elementary, my dear…”

-__Status: Alpha.
-Looking for feedback and input from the elementary OS community.__
+___Status: Alpha.
+Looking for feedback and input from the elementary OS community.__ For feedback, ideas, and suggestions, please see [Discussions](https://github.com/small-tech/watson/discussions).
+For bug reports for Watson and generated projects, please [open an issue](https://github.com/small-tech/watson/issues)._

 Watson is an application template for elementary OS 6 (Odin).